Multi-scale Latent Point Consistency Models for 3D Shape Generation: Introduction

 \section{Introduction}

-Generative modeling of 3D shapes plays a crucial role in various applications in 3D computer vision and graphics, empowering digital artists to create realistic, high-quality shapes.
+Generative 3D shape modeling is fundamental to many 3D vision and graphics applications, enabling digital artists to produce realistic and high-quality assets \cite{luo2021diffusion,zeng2022lion,du2024generative,liu2024one,chen2024sketch2nerf,wang2024hallo3d}.
 For these models to be practically effective, they must provide flexibility for interactive refinement, support the synthesis of diverse shape variations, and generate smooth meshes that seamlessly integrate into standard graphics pipelines.

-With the rapid advances in generative models for text, images, and videos, significant progress has also been made in 3D shape generation.
-Techniques based on variational autoencoders (VAEs)~\cite{litany2018deformable,tan2018variational,mittal2022autosdf}, generative adversarial networks (GANs) ~\cite{wu2016learning,shu20193d,hao2021gancraft,karras2019style}, and normalizing flow models \citep{yang2019pointflow,kim2020softflow,klokov2020discrete} have been proposed to generate 3D shapes.
+Driven by rapid progress in text, images, and video generation models, 3D shape generation has likewise advanced progress.
+Techniques based on variational autoencoders (VAEs)~\cite{tan2018variational,mittal2022autosdf}, generative adversarial networks (GANs) ~\cite{wu2016learning,shu20193d,hao2021gancraft}, and normalizing flow models \citep{yang2019pointflow,klokov2020discrete} have been proposed to generate 3D shapes.
 Recently, diffusion-based models \citep{mo2023dit} and their latent diffusion variants \citep{zeng2022lion,ren2024xcube} have achieved state-of-the-art results in this domain.

-Despite these advancements, challenges remain with applying diffusion models to 3D shapes represented as point clouds.
-First, the irregular spatial distribution and large number of points require the denoising model to capture both local and global geometric patterns accurately to produce high-quality 3D shapes.
-Diffusing in the latent space, where 3D shapes are summarized into more compact representations, is arguably more appealing than operating directly in data space, as it simplifies the learning process.
-However, prior work has demonstrated that relying on a single level (scale or spatial resolution) of latent representations is insufficient for achieving satisfactory performance.
-How to effectively leverage information from multiple levels remains a critical question.
-Second, the sampling process in diffusion models is notoriously slow, making them impractical for real-world applications.